-The Chairman’s conclusions, called the “Stockholm Declaration”, was presented by the Swedish Minister for Infrastructure, Mr. Tomas Eneroth, as the outcome document of the Third Global Ministerial Conference on Road Safety 2020.
+The Chairman’s conclusions, called the “Stockholm Declaration”, was presented as the outcome document of the Third Global Ministerial Conference on Road Safety 2020.

 The global character of the road safety challenge calls for international cooperation and partnerships across many sectors of society.
 Given this, the Government of Sweden has worked to ensure broad stakeholder engagement around the Stockholm Declaration.

 The Stockholm Declaration was prepared in close collaboration with the conference’s steering group.
 The Declaration went through an extensive consultation with WHO Member States through their permanent representations in Geneva, and a transparent and inclusive public consultation open to everybody around the world.